 How much counselling experience do I need to volunteer?

 We would expect our volunteers as a minimum to be working towards a level 5 counselling qualification, with 100 placement hours and to have some relevant experience.
-If you are unsure whether your experience or training meets this require, please contact us.
+If you are unsure whether your experience or training meets this requirement, please contact us.